 Does the violation result in the criticality accident alarm system being unable to detect or activate an alarm signal (audible or visual) during a time period when fissile material was handled, used, or stored?

 Does the violation result in the failure to ensure that all nuclear processes are subcritical with an approved margin of sub-criticality for all normal and credible abnormal conditions as required by 10 CFR 70.61(d)?
+Consider the risk of the non-compliance in accordance with the Appendix B preface.

 Fire Protection

 Does the violation degrade the ability of a fire safety system or control to perform its intended safety function and is it determined to be risk or regulatory significant as defined in the Integrated Safety Analysis (ISA) or Fire Hazards Analysis (FHA)?
+Consider the risk of the non-compliance in accordance with the Appendix B preface.

 Plant Modifications